suadatbiniqbal/VeilNode/README.md

 # VeilNode

-VeilNode is a lightweight Python tool that allows you to host static websites as Tor hidden services with minimal configuration.
+VeilNode is a lightweight Python tool for hosting static websites as Tor hidden services with minimal configuration.
 It works on Linux, macOS, Windows, and Termux (Android).

 Created by suadatbiniqbal.